As a content creator, nothing induces more stress than staring at a blinking cursor.

 These should describe your ideal reader, the person who would most benefit from learning about your topic.
 Ask yourself:

 Who on your first list has some of the attributes on your second list?
-If you don’t know for sure, who on your first list is likely to have at least some of the attributes on your second list?
+If you don’t know for sure, think about who on your first list is likely to have at least some of the attributes on your second list?

 Who on list 1 has the most attributes on list 2?
 You need at least one name, but if you have more, that’s good too!